 LAPP sets retention periods for all personal data that are processed in accordance with applicable laws and regulations.
 Personal data shall under no circumstances be kept longer than necessary for the purposes for which it is used.
 All personal data will be destroyed when it no longer need to be stored.

-- financial data, such as bank account numbers and invoices stating your personal data.
-This information is stored for up to 7 years after the issuance of invoices or for as long as necessary to comply with the statutory retention obligation;
+- financial/fiscal data, such as bank account number and invoices with your personal data on them are kept for up to 7 years after the issuance of invoices or for as long as necessary to comply with the statutory retention obligation;

-- contact details, these details are kept for 7 years after acquisition if they are related to the financial administration.
+- contact data is kept for up to 7 years after acquisition if it is related to the financial administration.
 Data obtained by other means will be deleted 2 years after acquisition;

-- data processed on the basis of the legitimate interests of LAPP, such as activity and log files of the website.
-This data will be kept for a maximum of 24 days and deleted as soon as it is no longer necessary for the protection of these interests.
+- data processed on the basis of the legitimate interests of LAPP, such as activity and log files of the website is kept for a maximum of 24 months and deleted as soon as it is no longer necessary for the protection of these interests.

 With whom is your personal data shared?

 Your personal data will only be processed by LAPP employees for the purposes listed above under the section 'For what purposes is your personal data processed?'.
-They shall be subject to a duty of confidentiality and shall be granted access to personal data insofar as their position so requires.
+Our employees are subject to a duty of confidentiality and shall be granted access to personal data insofar as their position so requires.
 For example, employees of the Finance and Sales department have access to your financial information, because they need this information to effectuate orders in the e-Shop and possible delivery.

 We may share your personal data with third parties whom we carefully select and use to provide certain services to LAPP.
-These parties–also referred to as processors–process personal data for the benefit of LAPP, for example for:
+These parties are often referred to as processors and they process personal data for the benefit of LAPP, for example for: